jorge-cardoso/jorge-cardoso.github.io/index.md

 + Our work on *Self-Attentive Classification-Based Anomaly Detection in Unstructured Logs* was accepted at the [ICDM 2020](http://icdm2020.bigke.org) conference **(Conference Rank: A+)** (thanks to Sasho Nedelkoski, Jasmin Bogatinovski, Alexander Acker, and Odej Kao).
 + Our work on *Self-Supervised Log Parsing* was accepted at the [ECML PKDD 2020](http://ecmlpkdd2020.net/) conference **(Conference Rank: A)** (thanks to Sasho Nedelkoski, Jasmin Bogatinovski, Alexander Acker, and  Odej Kao).
 + Our AIOps article titled *Multi-source Distributed System Data for AI-Powered Analytics* was accepted to Service-Oriented and Cloud Computing (ESOCC 2020), 28-30 September, 2020, Crete.
-+ My Lecture on [AIOps: Anomalous Span Detection in Distributed Traces Using Deep Learning](https://www.slideshare.net/JorgeCardoso4/aiops-anomalous-span-detection-in-distributed-traces-using-deep-learning) presented at [Prof. Joeran Beel's Chair](https://www.scss.tcd.ie/joeran.beel/) (Intelligent Systems, Trinity College Dublin) on 02.10.2019 is now available.
++ My Lecture on [AIOps: Anomalous Span Detection in Distributed Traces Using Deep Learning](https://www.slideshare.net/JorgeCardoso4/aiops-anomalous-span-detection-in-distributed-traces-using-deep-learning) presented at Prof. Joeran Beel's Chair(Intelligent Systems, Trinity College Dublin) on 02.10.2019 is now available.
 + Our article *Towards Occupation Inference in Non-instrumented Services* was accepted to IEEE Network Computing and Applications.
 Boston, MA, USA, September 2019.
 + Andre Pascoal Bento defended successfully his thesis [Observing and Controlling Performance in Microservices](research/pdf_img/MSc_thesis_Andre_Bento.pdf)
-+ Our article [Anomaly Detection from System Tracing Data using Multimodal Deep Learning](/publications/Papers/CP-2019-090-IEEECloud-Anomaly_Detection_from_System_Tracing_Data_and_MDL.pdf) was accepted to [IEEE Cloud 2019](http://conferences.computer.org/cloud/2019/), July 3-8, 2019, Milan, Italy. **(Acceptance Rate: 21%)**
++ Our article [Anomaly Detection from Systegridm Tracing Data using Multimodal Deep Learning](/publications/Papers/CP-2019-090-IEEECloud-Anomaly_Detection_from_System_Tracing_Data_and_MDL.pdf) was accepted to [IEEE Cloud 2019](http://conferences.computer.org/cloud/2019/), July 3-8, 2019, Milan, Italy. **(Acceptance Rate: 21%)**
 + Our article *Assessing Software Development Teams Efficiency using Process Mining* was accepted to [International Conference on Process Mining](https://icpmconference.org), June 24-26, 2019, Aachen, Germany
-+ Our article [Anomaly Detection and Classification using Distributed Tracing and Deep Learning](/publications/Papers/CP-2019-089-CCGrid-Anomaly_Detection_and_Classification_using_DT_and_DL.pdf) was accepted to [CCGrid 2019](https://www.ccgrid2019.org/index.html), 14-17.05, 2019, Cyprus. **(Conference Rank: A)**
++ Our article [Anomaly Detection and Classification using Distributed Tracing and Deep Learning](/publications/Papers/CP-2019-089-CCGrid-Anomaly_Detection_and_Classification_using_DT_and_DL.pdf) was accepted to [CCGrid 2019](https://www.ccgrid2019.org), 14-17.05, 2019, Cyprus. **(Conference Rank: A)**
 + Our article *On Black-Box Monitoring Techniques for Multi-Component Services* was accepted to [17th IEEE International Symposium on Network Computing and Applications (NCA)](http://www.ieee-nca.org/2018/), 1-3.10, 2018, Cambridge, US. **(Conference Rank: A)**
 + Our article [Efficient Failure Diagnosis of OpenStack using Tempest](https://www.computer.org/csdl/mags/ic/2018/06/08509185-abs.html) was accepted for publication at IEEE Internet Computing **(Impact Factor 2018: 1.923)**.
 + This year we are part of the Program Committee of [SREcon 2019](https://www.usenix.org/conference/srecon19emea/), 2–4 October, 2019, Dublin, Ireland.